Age 0-3: I am dressed as a frog. I am a quiet baby, I don't say much, no one realizes I'm petrified. Someone makes me touch a doll.

 Age 19: I'm in Olympia crying because I hate it so much.
 My best friend says it could be worse and I blubber "How could it be worse?
-I'm stuck with a drum circle outside!"
+I'm stuck in a smelly dorm on Halloween with a drum circle outside!"
 I am inconsolable and buy my own candy the next day at the Halloween fire sale at Wallgreens.

 Age 20: I pout alone in my room in a Pikachu onesie and demand everyone leave me the hell alone while watching Shaun of the Dead.

 Age 21: I work at a chain restaurant and bar as a waitress.
 I get stuck with the Halloween shift.
-I'm in the Pikachu onsie and my boss, dressed as Elvis, jokes that if I take it off he'll fire me before he leaves.
-Later in the night outside I see a girl collapse and run out.
+I'm in the Pikachu onsie and my boss, dressed as Elvis, jokes that if I take it off he'll fire me.
+He leaves the trainee manager in charge and heads out for a night of galavanting.
+Later in the night I see a girl collapse outside.
+I put down the beer bucket in my hand and run out.
 I ask the four people around her what happened and they say she's had too much alcohol.
 She's dress for weather fifty degrees warmer that this.
 Two of the girls don't know her and wanted to try to help, they're dressed as the Blues Brothers, the other is the fallen girl's boyfriend, who is borderline hysterical.
 I grab her and start carrying her in my arms into the bar.
 I can barely lift her but I try and the posse follow.
-I yell for the bus boy, he's six feet and all muscle.
+I yell for the bus boy, who is six feet and all muscle.
 As I struggle to pull her he picks her up for me and runs with her to the bathroom.
-I follow while my manager yells I can't do this, I'm as good as fired.
+I follow while the manager yells I can't do this, I'm as good as fired.
 I usher everyone out of the bathroom except her friends and hold her up on the floor feeding her water slowly, wet cloth on her forehead.
 I call an ambulance.
 Her boyfriend is crying, their dorm won't let her in drunk.
 I hold his hand and say she's going to be okay, I'll take care of her.
 A women walks in and tries to get a picture of us on the floor I rip the phone out of her hands and tell her I'll rip her throat out if she tries that in my bar before giving it back.
 The other waitresses cover my tables and push my manager back from ripping the drunk girl from me and throwing her back on the street.
 I hold her and keep saying, "You're going to be okay, I'm right here.
 You're going to be okay.
-I've got you, nothing will happen to you."
+I've got you."
 One of the waitresses finds out that a customer at her table is a nurse and rushes her to the bathroom to help me.
-She checks her pulse and checks to make sure she hasn't bumped her head at all and helps keep her awake.
+She checks her pulse and checks to make sure she hasn't bumped her head and helps keep her awake.

 The Ambulance comes and I hand her over and put my arm around the boyfriend and say, "You did the right thing, you got help, you didn't leave."
 He gets in the ambulance with her.
 All my old tables ask if I'm okay, I'm shaking but say I am.
 One of them hugs me.
 Someone sends me a shot.

 My next shift I'm called into the office.
-My boss says what I did was not good, that having a minor in the bar drunk could have got them shut down, that the bar could have gotten bad publicity, that I made customers uncomfortable, that I undermined my manager that night, that he wanted to fire me, but then he got an email from corporate.
-The boyfriend wrote an email in an effort to find me to the regional managers.
+My boss is not dressed as Elvis.
+He says what I did was the most irresponsible thing he's ever heard, that having a minor in the bar drunk could have got them shut down, that the bar could have gotten bad publicity, that I made customers uncomfortable, that I undermined my manager that night, that he wanted to fire me, but then he got an email from corporate.
+The boyfriend wrote a message in an effort to find me to the regional managers.
 He said I was with them and helped them and that he never expected someone to do that for him and his girlfriend.
 That he wanted me to know that I changed everything for them that night and that he considered me a hero.
 My boss says the higher ups were ecstatic and told him he should be proud to have someone like me on board.
 He said that he realized he is.

 An hour later we share a quesadilla and he says again "I'm proud of you."